situx/graphemon/README.md

 # Usage examples of the ontology model

+This repository highlights two usage examples of the ontology model using the cuneiform language.
+The first example represents two cuneiform words and their grapheme variants, the second example higlights the relationship of two grapheme variants.

 ## Representation example: Cuneiform word "A" vs. Cuneiform word 2(disz)

 The cuneiform word "A", with a sense of water consists of exactly one grapheme, "A", which may be depicted in at least two grapheme variants which may occur as glyph instances on certain cuneiform tablets.